<< Search Again

 The Occupational Therapy Assistant (OTA) Program combines classroom instruction with clinical experiences.
 The program includes two portions which include the general education core and the OTA core courses.
 Students successfully completing the OTA program are awarded an Associate of Applied Science degree (AAS) in Occupational Therapy Assistant.

 The OTA program is limited to 15-18 students each year.
 Applicants will be ranked according to required general education course GPA, pre-entrance exam scores, application narrative, and three (3) letters of recommendations.
-Cossatot Community College of the University of Arkansas and the Occupational Therapy Assistant Program will not discriminate in the selection of students to the OTA program.
+UA Cossatot and the Occupational Therapy Assistant Program will not discriminate in the selection of students to the OTA program.
 Students not accepted into the upcoming class are encouraged to re-apply prior to the application deadline.

-The occupational therapy assistant program has applied for accreditation and has been granted Developing Program Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+The Occupational Therapy Assistant Program is fully accredited by the by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE can be reached by phone via AOTA at (301)652-AOTA.
-Once accreditation of the program has been obtained, its graduates will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Upon completion of the OTA program, graduates will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 To meet the all requirements of ACOTE/AOTA, the OTA program will follow a special calendar, and class days will be different from those followed by students in other programs.
 Regular class days will be 6 - 8 hours each; clinical days will be 8-12 hours each.